AERIAL FIREFIGHTING INNOVATION

 My father spent the 70s jumping from a Piper Pawnee Brave to a Thrush Commander.
 He fought wildland fires around “Alto Ampurdán” in the Spanish Northeast territories, near Barcelona, and throughout Spain.
 As of then, the flagship of the fixed-wing fleet was already the Canadair CL-215, belonging to the 404 Military Squadron.

-As a result of my father’s aeronautical legacy, I fly a wonderful aircraft called AT802, which is based on Leland Snow’s design and vision.
-Though the nose is more prominent and the shoes bigger!
+As a result of my father’s aeronautical legacy, I fly two wonderful aircraft called Air Tractor and Thrush, which are both based on Leland Snow’s design and vision.

 AT802 Fireboss.
 As of now, one of the most effective solutions to fight wildfires